By: Jeff Haskett, President

 Are you kidding?
 We have many examples of companies saving tens and even hundreds of thousands of dollars with the R&D tax credit.
 Remember, this is a credit not a deduction.
 It’s applied directly against taxes owed.
 Plus, our technology-driven solution simplifies the process of claiming the credit and reduces overall fees.

 Regardless of what your company does, it’s worth looking into this credit.
-According to the tax law that took effect on January 1, 2018, the R&D tax credit is here to stay — and is likely to be an ongoing part of small businesses’ annual tax strategies.
+According to the tax law, the R&D credit is here to stay — and is likely to be an ongoing part of small businesses’ annual tax strategies.

 ABOUT CLARUS R+DWith custom software backed by a team of tax experts, Clarus R+D specializes in tax credits for growth businesses.
 Our technology-driven solution simplifies the process, maximizes benefit, and ensures compliance.
 We partner with accounting firms, financial advisors, investors, payroll providers, and more.